 - Why a court intervention is needed after 20 weeks of pregnancy?

-As per the section 3 of the Medical Termination of the Pregnancy Act, 1971, more particularly section 3(2) of the Act, it is prescribed that where the term of Pregnancy is not exceeding twelve weeks, an opinion of one Medical Practitioner has to be taken whether the woman falls under the above 2 categories and if the term of Pregnancy is more than 12 weeks and not exceeding 20 weeks then an opinion of 2 medical practitioners are to be taken so as to satisfy the above criteria.
+As per the section 3 of the Medical Termination of the Pregnancy Act, 1971, more particularly section 3(2) of the Act, it is prescribed that where the term of Pregnancy is not exceeding twelve weeks, an opinion of one Medical Practitioner has to be taken whether the woman falls under the above 2 categories and if the term of Pregnancy is more than 12 weeks and not exceeding 20 weeks then an opinion of 2 medical practitioners are to be taken to satisfy the above criteria.

-However, as the act only permits Termination of Pregnancy up to 20 weeks, any termination beyond that has to be done with the permission of the Court and the Court have to consider each and every aspects i.e. the possibility in terms of medical science, the consequences to the health of a woman etc and if everything falls in place and the experts opine that it is possible, then the Courts can permit the same.
+However, as the act only permits Termination of Pregnancy up to 20 weeks, any termination beyond that has to be done with the permission of the Court and the Court have to consider every aspect i.e. the possibility in terms of medical science, the consequences to the health of a woman etc and if everything falls in place and the experts opine that it is possible, then the Courts can permit the same.

 Recently the Madhya Pradesh High court was pleased to suggest the period to be extended till 24 weeks and considering the same, the Parliament has also passed a bill to that effect.

 Various High Courts like Madhya Pradesh, Bombay as well as Gujarat have considered such requests beyond 20 weeks considering all the essential factors.
-One such example where a 26-weeks foetus was permitted to be terminated by the Bombay High Court was in the case of Priti Mahendra Singh Rawal Vs. Union of India and Ors, passed in Writ Petition No. 11940/2017.
+One such example where a 26-weeks foetus was permitted to be terminated by the Bombay High Court was in the case of Priti Mahendra Singh Rawal Vs. Union of India and Ors passed in Writ Petition No. 11940/2017.
 In the said case, the Bombay High Court was pleased to constitute a committee of Medical Experts and their opinion was sought and after considering the opinion, the Hon’ble High Court permitted the Termination of Pregnancy under the supervision of the Medical Board.

 Private abortion clinics for abortion in India